The T Flight HOTAS is a great controller for a good price but if it creaks it can be annoying and you might want to risk lubricating the ball joint.

 I don’t have photographs for this part, but the reference video I used is at the end of this article and will show you what needs to be done if my description isn’t clear.

 - Undo the 8 screws around the ring at the base of the stick, saving all the screws to a container.

 - Gently prise off the metal ring, held by friction.

 - Gently release the rubber grommet underneath and pull back away from the ball joint, also held by friction.

-- Clean up excess lubricant as necessary.
+- Remove excess lubricant as necessary.

-- Replace the grommet, ring and screws.
+- Replace the grommet, ring, and screws.

 Prepare the Sensor & Spring

 Place the HOTAS stick in front of you as shown in figure-2 with the joystick on the right.
 Ensure the component at the top of the stick is positioned so that the connecting wires are on the left.

 The spring half-way down the post should be held in place and configured as shown.